uwdata/gestrec/README.md

 into a local node_modules folder.
 The make install command will create the node_modules folder if it does not exist.

-### Testing
+### Gesture Training Application

+A gesture training application is available online at [http://uwdata.github.io/protractor/](http://uwdata.github.io/protractor/).

-A gesture training application is included for testing purposes under the `trainer` folder.
-Simply open the `index.html` file in a browser to run.
+The application is intended to work with both mouse and touch input.
+The code for the training application is included in this repository under the `trainer` folder.
+Simply open the `index.html` file in a browser to run locally.